 The most common instrument used for the testing of flooded electrolyte batteries is the hydrometer.
-Concorde recommends the FR-1 Aircraft Battery Hydrometer.
-The specific gravity of the electrolyte in a battery cell is a good index of the state of charge in the cell.
-This is due to the fact that as the battery is discharged, the acid in the electrolyte is used in the chemical reaction.
-This means the acid has broken down, part of it combining with the lead of the plates to form lead sulfate and part of it combining with oxygen to form water.
+It has already been pointed out that the specific gravity of the electrolyte in a battery cell is a good index to the state of charge in the cell.
+This is due to the fact that as the battery is discharged, the acid in the electrolyte is used in the reaction.
+That is, the acid has broken down, part of it combining with the lead of the plates to form lead sulfate, and part combining with oxygen to form water.
 Since the weight of the acid is much greater than that of the water, the reduction of acid and the increase of water will cause the specific gravity of the electrolyte to decrease.